ignatiusmb/mauss.dev/workspace/content/routes/reviews/anime/nichijou/+deep-dive.md

 ## the successor!

+unfortunately, *nichijou* didn't sell that well and as of this writing, there has not been any news about season 2 or any continuation of the series.

-what are the odds that i would (finally) reviewed *nichijou*, just to find out that kyoani is working on
+however! what are the odds that i would (finally) review *nichijou*, just to find out that [kyoani has announced *city the animation*](/curated/harvest-2025.06#headlines-the-goats-are-back), which is the closest thing we got to nichijou season 2. based the manga by the same author, Keiichi Arawi, *city* is set to premiere on the 7th this month!